 The immigrant investor is or will be engaged in the management of the new commercial enterprise.

-If the immigrant investor seeks to qualify based on a $500,000 investment, instead of $1,000,000, it is necessary to show the new commercial enterprise or job-creating entity, as applicable, is principally doing business in a TEA.
+If the immigrant investor seeks to qualify based on a reduced (50 percent of the standard minimum) investment amount, it is necessary to show the new commercial enterprise or job-creating entity, as applicable, is principally doing business in a TEA.

 At the preliminary Form I-526 filing stage, the immigrant investor must demonstrate his or her commitment to invest the capital, but does not need to establish the required capital already has been fully invested.
 The investment requirement is met if the immigrant investor demonstrates that he or she is actively in the process of investing the required capital.
 However, evidence of a mere intent to invest or of prospective investment arrangements entailing no present commitment will not suffice.